awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

 + You want to run user data scripts to bootstrap the EC2 instances\.

 For instances leaving the warm pool, you might need a lifecycle hook for one of the following reasons:
 + You can use some extra time to prepare EC2 instances for use\.
-For example, you might have services that must start when you restart an instance before your application can work correctly\.
+For example, you might have services that must start when an instance restarts before your application can work correctly\.
 + You want to pre\-populate cache data so that a new server doesn't launch with an empty cache\.
 + You want to register new instances as managed instances with your configuration management service\.

-## Lifecycle states<a name="lifecycle-states"></a>
+## Lifecycle state transitions for instances in a warm pool<a name="lifecycle-state-transitions"></a>

 An Auto Scaling instance can transition through many states as part of its lifecycle\.

 The following diagram shows the transition between Auto Scaling states when you use a warm pool:

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/warm-pools-lifecycle-diagram.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)
+![\[The lifecycle state transitions for instances in a warm pool.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/warm-pools-lifecycle-diagram.png)![\[The lifecycle state transitions for instances in a warm pool.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)![\[The lifecycle state transitions for instances in a warm pool.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/)

 ¹ This state varies based on the warm pool's pool state setting\.
 If the pool state is set to `Running`, then this state is `Warmed:Running` instead\.
+If the pool state is set to `Hibernated`, then this state is `Warmed:Hibernated` instead\.

 When you add lifecycle hooks, consider the following:
-+ When you create a warm pool, Amazon EC2 Auto Scaling launches and then puts one or more instances into a wait state \(`Warmed:Pending:Wait`\) before the instances transition into the `Stopped` or `Running` state\.
++ When you create a warm pool, Amazon EC2 Auto Scaling launches and then puts one or more instances into a wait state \(`Warmed:Pending:Wait`\) before the instances transition into the `Warmed:Stopped`, `Warmed:Running`, or `Warmed:Hibernated` state\.
 + When your Auto Scaling group scales out, Amazon EC2 Auto Scaling puts one or more warm pool instances into a wait state \(`Pending:Wait`\) before the instances transition into the `InService` state\.
 + If the demand on your application depletes the warm pool, Amazon EC2 Auto Scaling can launch instances directly into the Auto Scaling group as long as the group isn't at its maximum capacity yet\.
 If the instances launch directly into the group, they are only put in the `Pending:Wait` state before they transition into the `InService` state\.